ponlponl123/-Prototype-AIVTuber/README.md

 - [x]  OpenAI ChatGPT.
 - [ ]  This project is outdated.

-# AI VTuber by DevPattarapong &
+# AI VTuber by DevPattarapong & InsanityLabs
 this project is in development...

 * **Character Model by Live2D**